 Stuff They Don't Want You To Know hosts Matt Frederick, Ben Bowlin and Noel Brown invited Corbell to sit in on an episode of the podcast to discuss — what else? — alien abductions.
 But more specifically, they wanted to talk to Corbell about whether he thinks aliens abduct people to implant them with foreign objects.
 And if so, are these objects extraterrestrial?
 If they're not, then where do they come from?
 Corbell and the STDWYTK team examine these questions — and more — in this fascinating episode.

-Originally somewhat of a skeptic, Corbell was asked to document a surgical procedure by the now-late Dr. Roger Leir, a pediatric surgeon and "alien implant specialist."
+Originally somewhat of a skeptic, Corbell was asked to document a surgical procedure by the now-late Dr. Roger Leir, a podiatric surgeon and "alien implant specialist."
 Leir was going to remove a mysterious object from a man's leg.
 Corbell was curious, so he agreed to film it and it's all documented in his new film "Patient Seventeen."
 What he witnessed made him feel that, however outrageous they may sound, claims of off-world implants and alien abductions clearly necessitate serious investigation.

 Why?
 The object removed from "Patient Seventeen" was unusual in appearance, and Leir sent it to a New Hampshire lab for testing.
 The reports found that it contained rare-earth elements, some even toxic to the human body.
 Even more compelling, it seemed to emit electromagnetic frequencies, indicating that the object could be some kind of communication or tracking device.